juju/docs/src/en/getting-started.md

 bridge network (required for Juju).

 Pressing Enter will accept the default answer (provided in square brackets).
-Only one answer in the below example uses non-default values.
+Only one answer in the below example uses a non-default value.

 !!!
-Note: Make sure the pool size you specify is actually available on your system.
+Note: Make sure there is sufficient free space on your host to accomodate the requested pool size.

 ```no-highlight
 Name of the storage backend to use (dir or zfs) [default=zfs]: